Expand the section navigation mobile menu

 • Ceiling fan (Ann V. Nicholson Apartments only)

 Oakland’s beautiful Ann V. Nicholson student apartment complex comes with a floor plan that meets your needs.
-It includes your choice of two-bedroom, four-bedroom or three-bedroom (handicap-accessible) units.
+It includes your choice of two-bedroom, three-bedroom (handicap-accessible), and four-bedroom units.

 These apartments come ready with furnished bedrooms and living rooms, a washer and dryer, air conditioning and a full kitchen with appliances.
 All that’s missing is your personal decor and style!